Bastioides

 Bastioides is a monotypic genus of harvestmen from South America, belonging to the subfamily Gagrellinae of the family Sclerosomatidae.
 It contains the single species Bastioides coxopunctata, although its status as a unique species is currently in doubt and is considered nomen dubium.

 The original specimen (holotype) was discovered in 1931 in Ilhéus, in the state of Bahia, Brazil.
 It was a juvenile, and was placed in its own genus based on the unique arrangement of femoral nodules (bumps on the legs).
-However, it is has now been determined that the number of femoral nodules can be highly variable within a species, and thus not useful as a diagnostic characteristic.
+However, it has now been determined that the number of femoral nodules can be highly variable within a species, and thus not useful as a diagnostic characteristic.
 In 2003, Tourinho speculated that the species could be a member three other possible genera - Holcobunus, Jussara, or Pectenobunus - but since the species is based on a single juvenile species, it could not be properly verified, and thus the genus Bastioides and the type species B. coxopunctata are considered nomen dubium.